th3-alch3m1st/minotaur/README.md

-# minotaur
+# Minotaur

-An automated scanning tools using Dockers & RabbitMQ to help with bug bounties
+An automated scanning tool using Dockers & RabbitMQ to help with bug bounties